MartinPaulo/ResBazResOS/Planning/lesson_plan.md

 ##The running order is:

-Instructor introduces himself to the audience
+✓ Instructor introduces himself to the audience

-The line checklist (a short story about checklists)
+✓ The line checklist (a short story about checklists)

-Launch your free PC! (with a basic checklist)
+✓ Launch your free PC! (with a basic checklist)

 What you’ve just done:

-* Project Trials
+* ✓ Project Trials
-* Why you want to not leave your PC running (trial project limits)
+* ✓ Why you want to not leave your PC running (trial project limits)

-Kill your free PC (without a checklist - challenge!).
+✓ Kill your free PC (without a checklist - challenge!).

-Why do you care about your free PC?
+✓ Why do you care about your free PC?

-* The two researchers,
+* ✓ The two researchers,
-* a place to try your new skills...
+* ✓ a place to try your new skills...

-Ok: What’s a security group?
+✓ Ok: What’s a security group?

-More on Checklists

-Create a security group using a checklist
+✓ Create a security group using a checklist

 But how do you manage your free PC?